feathery-org/slate/source/index.html.md

 created_at | Datetime | When this step was created
 updated_at | Datetime | When this step was last updated

 Each form element (images, videos, progress_bars, texts, buttons, fields) has a common `id` parameter that uniquely identifies it.
+Each element also contains a `hide_rules` parameter that stores any conditions that would trigger the element to be hidden on the form.

 Each `rule` object contains the following parameters.